Does Mortgage Forbearance Affect Refinancing? What Homeowners Need To Know

 - FHA Loan: If you’re refinancing into an Federal Housing Administration (FHA) loan, you can do so immediately if you’ve exited forbearance and made all your contractual payments during the forbearance.
 If you missed any payments, there are waiting periods.
 For a rate/term refinance, you have to have made three consecutive payments under your workout plan or a year’s worth of payments if it’s a cash-out refinance.

-- VA Loan: Eligible service members, veterans and surviving spouses may refinance in order to bring the loan current either during or after exiting forbearance with a Department of Veterans Affairs (VA) loan if they qualify.
-The exception to this is that you can’t currently be in forbearance and do a VA Streamline, also referred to as an interest rate reduction refinance loan or VA IRRRL.
-They require full documentation and appraisal.
-VA seasoning requirements also apply.
+- VA Loan: Eligible service members, veterans and surviving spouses may refinance in order to bring the loan current either after exiting forbearance with a Department of Veterans Affairs (VA) loan if they qualify.
+There are various VA seasoning requirements, so we recommend speaking with a Home Loan Expert.

 - Jumbo Loan: A Jumbo Smart loan is possible if you continue to make your payments during the forbearance or if you made up all payments missed during forbearance before you close your new loan.
 Alternatively, if the forbearance was on a prior home and you’ve now sold the home to pay off the loan, you’re eligible.
 If you’re in a workout plan, there are a couple of other options that apply.
 If you had a repayment plan, it must be completed before you can close on a Jumbo Smart loan.
 If you completed deferral, you would need to make three consecutive on-time payments post forbearance before you could apply.
 If you’ve completed a modification, different requirements apply, and we recommend speaking with a Home Loan Expert.